songster-sa/aws-developer-associate-notes/readme.md

 - HTTPS - can be done end-to-end -> frontend-cloud front-backend
     - Viewer Protocol Policy
     - Origin Protocol Policy
+- can also be used to authenticate users - via cognito user pool - but needs Lambda@Edge function = development effort

 ## ECS / ECR
 - elastic containers service / elastic containers registry